 Welcoming New Members and Renewing Our Parish in Faith

-If you're interested in taking the first steps to join the Catholic Church reach out to Wendy Piper, Liturgical Coordinator at firstname.lastname@example.org
+Let us know if you're interested in taking the first steps to join the Catholic Church!

-The Rite of Christian Initiation for Adults (RCIA) is the process by which individuals join the Catholic Church.
+The Order of Christian Initiation for Adults (OCIA) -- formerly known as RCIA--is the process by which individuals join the Catholic Church.
 A new season begins each September, members are brought into the Church at the Easter Vigil, and the sessions culminate with Pentecost.